mirzaakhena/gogen/README.md

 This command will read the Outport of `CreateOrder` usecase and implement all the method needed in `gateway/inmemory/gateway.go`

 ```
-$ gogen gateway inmemory *
+$ gogen gateway inmemory
 ```
-This command will read all the usecase under `usecase/*` and create all the default implementation needed in one struct
+This command will read all the usecase under `usecase/` and create all the default implementation needed in one struct

 ## Create a controller for your usecase

 In gogen, we define a controller as trigger of the usecase.
 It can be rest api, grpc, consumer for event handling, or any other source input.
 By default, it only uses gin/gonic web framework.
 Call this command for create a controller.
-Restapi is your controller name.
-You can name it whatever you want.
+`restapi` is your controller name.
+Controller name can be grouped by client who use the API
 ```
-$ gogen controller restapi CreateOrder
+$ gogen controller restapi CreateOrder gin
 ```

-You also will get the global interceptor for all controllers.

 ## Glue your controller, usecase, and gateway together